solana-labs/solana/docs/src/running-validator/validator-start.md

 Once your validator is operating normally, you can reduce the time it takes to restart your validator by adding the `--no-port-check` flag to your `solana-validator` command-line.

+### Using a ramdisk for the accounts database to reduce SSD wear
+If your machine has plenty of RAM, a ramdisk ([tmpfs](https://man7.org/linux/man-pages/man5/tmpfs.5.html)) may be used to hold the accounts database.

+Assuming your tmpfs ramdisk is mounted at `/mnt/solana-accounts` and writable by the validator user, add the `--accounts /mnt/solana-accounts` argument to your validator command-line to use it.
+Once your validator restarts, you should now see activity in `/mnt/solana-accounts` instead of the `accounts/` subdirectory of your ledger (`--ledger` argument) directory.

+For Mainnet Beta it's recommended that a ramdisk of 64GB be used.
+Note that if your machine has less than 100GB of RAM in total, using a ramdisk is not recommended.